kim3er/kim3er.github.io/source/_posts/2015-01-10-page-attributes-in-perch.markdown

 </ul>
 ```

-This definitely a leap forward in the way we can expose page level content, but it's not ideal in a couple of respects:
+You can see how quickly we can expose, and gain access to, page level content with Page Attributes.
+This technique may well fit the bill for you immediate requirements.
+Before committing to this course of action over, say my previously mentioned tutorial, you should be aware of the following aspects of Page Attributes:

 1. The new fields are hidden away in the Page Details tab.
-The content we enter for the index page, may have overlap with content destined for the detail page.
+The content we enter for the index page, may have overlap with content being created for the project page.
+In this case it more sense to group all the content into content regions.
 2. Page Attributes are shared across all pages, not just a targeted few.
 The Page Details could get awfully crowded with fields that are only applicable in niche circumstances.
+For instance, you also have a list of staff that require a job title field.
+This field would also be visible in the Page Details tab of a our project pages.